 What Dr. Felson wrote is something we call whole joint disease caused by joint instability

 Joint instability is easy to understand if you have it.
-This is a wobbly or loose joint that causes pain, sudden giving way of the joint and loss of balance.
-In runners this could affect the hip, the sacroiliac joint, the knee, the ankle, the shank rear foot joint complex (heel), and the foot.
+This is a wobbly or loose joint that causes pain, suddenly giving way of the joint, and loss of balance.
+In runners, this could affect the hip, the sacroiliac joint, the knee, the ankle, the shank rear foot joint complex (heel), and the foot.

 The joint is vulnerable to damage because of the unnatural movement, degenerative grinding, and unnatural load forces joint instability causes.
-Here is a quick review and learning points of new research which indicates how fast a runner’s running can end because of joint instability.
+Here are a quick review and learning points of new research that indicates how fast a runner’s running can end because of joint instability.